The Fdio Project

 -p <preset> Use a predefined preset instead of the default (see the -preset command above)

-c: cylinders per disc
+c: cylinders per disk

-h: heads per disc
+h: heads per disk

 s: sectors per track